glebite/walking_mann/README.md

 I will not publish .STL files only as that is cheap and it would be nice for people to copy and modify what I've built.

+As per a meetup - I will add a few things as suggested by the excellent peeps!

 Share and enjoy.